SomeWeekendReading/someweekendreading.github.io/_posts/2020-07-04-pfizer-biontech-covid-vaccine-ph12-readout.md

 Ok, that's as much as I can get after spending about an hour with the paper (not scrutinizing everything in it by any means!), and not looking at the ClinicalTrials.gov page at all.

+## Summary

-__Summary:__  This looks like a good, credible, well-designed, early safety study.
+This looks like a good, credible, well-designed, early safety study.
 But the cautions above are now something I believe are even more important: it's not yet peer-reviewed, it's too early to have any idea whether it will work, no mRNA vaccine has ever before made it to approval, _everybody_ got some degree of relatively nasty